rwkura/rwkura.github.io/_pacers/ray.md

 Favourite SHR Course: Anything over the Harbour Bridge!

 Ray started running during one of the many Sydney lockdowns in 2021, and he has been hooked ever since!
+On weekends, you'll find him at St Peters parkrun complaining about the big hill and finding excuses to have coffee after the run.

+Ray recently finished the 2023 Sydney marathon and is already looking forward to next year's one where hopefully the weather won't be sweltering hot!